AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/profile-merge/overview-of-profile-merge-rule-enhancements.md

 ---
-title: Overview of Profile Merge Rule Enhancements
+title: Overview of Profile Merge Rule enhancements
 description: This video explains the enhancements to Profile Merge Rules, released in October 2019.
 feature: Profile Merge
 topics: